ninchat/ninchat-api/master.md

 ===================

 This document describes the signing and encryption which may be used with some [Ninchat API](api.md) actions.
-The required keys are created with the see [`create_master_key`](api.md#create_master_key) API action.
+The required keys are created with the [`create_master_key`](api.md#create_master_key) API action.